cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 ..
 CAUTION::

-      If paths to keystores are relative, you could faced an issue when starting elassandra from another directory than the install directory.
+      If paths to keystores are relative, you could face an issue when starting Elassandra from another directory than the install directory.
 You should use absolute keystore paths to avoid such issues.

 Elasticsearch SSL configuration
 ...............................

-SSL for Elasticsearch is actived according to the following settings in your **conf/elasticsearch.yml** :
+SSL for Elasticsearch is actived in accordance with the following settings in your **conf/elasticsearch.yml** :

 .. cssclass:: table-bordered